OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 4. Press the **Record Actions** button.
 5. Select cells **A2:C2** (the "Oranges" row) and set the fill color to orange.
 6. Stop the recording by pressing the **Stop** button.
-7. Fill in the **Script Name** field with a memorable name.
-8. *Optional:* Fill in the **Description** field with a meaningful description.
-This is used to provide context as to what the script does.
-For the tutorial, you can use "Color-codes rows of a table".

-   > [!TIP]
-   > You can edit a script's description later from the **Script Details** pane, which is located under the Code Editor's **...** menu.

-9. Save the script by pressing the **Save** button.

     Your worksheet should look like this (don't worry if the color is different):